 5: Selecting “the next” READ

-What is “the next” after finishing your book ?
+What is “the next” after finishing reading a book ?
 Well, I usually spend five minutes or so thinking about characters and places.
 You know, just enjoying the moment between having finished one story and excited to move on to the next.

 If you love watching youtube book reviews, I’d recommend watching Hailey in bookland.
 She reviews YA (young adult)novels.